 ACW: As if writing and editing weren’t enough, you also translate fiction.
 How do you approach the translation process?
 Do authors come to you with translation requests, or do you seek out stories you love that you want English language audiences to read and suggest translations?
 How closely do you work with authors during the translation process?
 Are there certain things you feel just don’t translate from one language to another?

 AS: I was born in the former USSR and Russian is my native language.
 As such, I frequently read fiction in Russian and love being able to share stories that I really enjoy with the English-speaking world.
 So far, I’ve been the one to approach authors about translating their stories (I haven’t been turned down yet!).
 Typically I read the Russian equivalent of the “Best Of” anthologies and contact authors whose work has impressed me.

-I generally complete a translation and then sent it to the author for approval, rather than involving them more deeply in the process, but this is because English and other foreign languages aren’t taught as well in Russian schools as math and sciences, and most of the authors I’ve worked with to date, while able to communicate in English, would have a difficult time with some of the nuances of translation.
+I generally complete a translation through Espresso Translations services and then sent it to the author for approval, rather than involving them more deeply in the process, but this is because English and other foreign languages aren’t taught as well in Russian schools as math and sciences, and most of the authors I’ve worked with to date, while able to communicate in English, would have a difficult time with some of the nuances of translation.

 The trick to translation is to try and maintain the voice and tone of the author instead of recasting the story into something Alex Shvartsman would write.
 It’s a fun process and while I only do translations occasionally, it’s something I would love to find more time for in my schedule.